Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Related Work

-Constructive Approaches here refer to methods that directly construct solutions for discrete optimization problems by sequentially making decisions on the value of a decision variable (or multiple variables) until a complete solution is constructed.
-Often, an end-to-end learned neural network is utilized to make these decisions.
-Such approaches have been shown to be generally applicable to a wide variety of problems such as the Traveling Salesman Problem \cite{DBLP:conf/aaai/JinDPH0QS023, DBLP:conf/cp/JoshiCRL21, DBLP:conf/iclr/KoolHW19, DBLP:conf/nips/KimPP22, DBLP:conf/nips/KwonCKYGM20}, different varieties of routing problems \cite{DBLP:conf/iclr/KoolHW19, DBLP:conf/nips/KwonCKYGM20}, scheduling problems \cite{Grinsztajn2023.Winner}, and other traditional problems such as Knapsack \cite{Drakulic2023.BQNCO, Ye2023.DeepACOa} and Maximum Independent Set \cite{Li2023.Distribution, Sun2023.DIFUSCOa, Ye2023.DeepACOa, Sanokowski2023.Variational}.
-These methods often need only small modifications to accommodate for a different problem.
+Construction from neural networks refers to methods that directly construct solutions for discrete optimization problems by employing a neural network which sequentially makes decisions on the value of a decision variable (or multiple variables) until a complete solution is constructed.
+The neural network computes a probability distribution over the next decision variable(s) to be set.
+Such approaches have been applied to a variety of problems such as the TSP \cite{Jin2023.Pointerformer, DBLP:conf/cp/JoshiCRL21, DBLP:conf/iclr/KoolHW19, DBLP:conf/nips/KimPP22, Kwon2020.POMO}, different routing problems \cite{DBLP:conf/iclr/KoolHW19, Kwon2020.POMO}, scheduling problems \cite{Grinsztajn2023.Winner}, and other traditional problems such as Knapsack \cite{Drakulic2023.BQNCO, Ye2023.DeepACOa} and MIS \cite{Ahn2020.Learninga}.

-These approaches have some common issues.
-Firstly, while they work well for smaller problem sizes, they are computationally expensive and also difficult to train to good solution quality for larger problem sizes \cite{DBLP:conf/cp/JoshiCRL21}.
-Thus, the literature has partially focused on improving and evaluating size extrapolation, where a model gets trained on a small problem size and then evaluated on a larger problem size.
-Only very recently, this capability was significantly improved compared to previous work \cite{Luo2023.Neural, Drakulic2023.BQNCO}.
-Both of these works make better use of the recursive property of constructing solutions, where having decided on a partial solution, the remaining subproblem is again a COP of the same type and all variables already decided on, are not relevant anymore.
-However, these works cite the high computational requirements of their model, which makes training the policy from scratch with Reinforcement Learning too expensive, even for moderate sized problems with up to 100 nodes.
-Thus, the authors fall back to using supervised learning to train their models, limiting their method to problems where high quality solvers are available, making the method impractical.
+They often work well on small problems, however since the neural network is computed at every construction step, they are computationally expensive and difficult to train to good solution quality with reinforcement learning for larger problem sizes \cite{DBLP:conf/cp/JoshiCRL21}.
+Thus, the literature has partially focused on improving and evaluating size extrapolation, where a model gets trained on a small problem size and then evaluated on a larger problem size \cite{DBLP:conf/cp/JoshiCRL21, DBLP:conf/iclr/HottungKT22, DBLP:conf/nips/ChooKKJHTG22, Falkner2023.Too, Grinsztajn2023.Winner, Luo2023.Neural}.